IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ENTSO-E     European Network of Transmission System Operators for Electricity ESS         Energy Storage System
 EV          Electric Vehicle
-FCE         Firm Capacity Equivalent.
-Amount of reliable, always-available generation capacity that would provide the same level of system reliability as the resource being evaluated
+FCE         Firm Capacity Equivalent (amount of reliable, always-available generation capacity that would provide the same level of system reliability as the resource being evaluated)
 FHU         Fuel Heating Unit (Fuel to Heat: consumes any fuel other than hydrogen to produce heat, e.g., biomass/natural gas/oil boiler)
 GEP         Generation Expansion Planning mFRR        Manual Frequency Restoration Reserve (also tertiary reserve) helps to restore the required grid frequency of 50 Hz.
 It must be fully deployable after 12.5 minutes and has a minimum duration period of 5 minutes